sejal-Kamble18/sejal-Kamble18/README.md

 ## 📌 About Me
 - 🎓 Final-Year B.Tech student in Computer Science and Engineering
-- 💡 Interested in software development, open source, and practical problem solving
+- 💡 Interested in software development, AI, open source, and practical problem solving
 - 📊 Exploring deep learning, predictive modeling, and big data
 - 🌱 Currently strengthening core-Java DSA and real-world project skills
 - 🤝 Open to internships, collaborations, and impactful opportunities